 - RQ2: Does a covert hint, provided to a participant before the actual task, help the participant solve the task?

-- Make sure that you know how the problem can be solved.
-THE SOLUTION IS: The solution for the count problem that we are interested is that 1) The user selects all the addresses, and then 2) makes it an ordered list.
-The line count can be found by reading the number of the last list item.
+- Make sure that you know how the second task's problem can be solved.
+THE SOLUTION IS: The solution for the poem problem is that 1) The user selects all the lines, 2) makes it an ordered list, and 3) looks the item number in the last line.

 - Read the slides about research ethics from lecture L5.

-- Recruit a participant for your study.
+- Find one participant for your study.
 Your participant must be:

 - A student in a university or a polytechnic school.

 - Experienced MS Word (or other graphical text editor) user.

 - Print the experiment protocol linked below or download it in a table.
 Do not read the protocol from the same computer that you will use in the experiment - switching between screens would disturb the flow of your experiment!